julien-muke/host-static-website-s3-amplify/README.md

 4. On the Custom domains page, choose Add domain.
 5. Enter the name of your root domain.
 For example, if the name of your domain is `https://example.com`, enter `example.com`
 6. Amplify detects that you are not using a Route 53 domain and gives you the option to create a hosted zone in Route 53.
+7. Then choose Create hosted zone on Route 53, then click configure domain.

 To create a hosted zone in Route 53: